The DENSO Group's Procurement Policies

 Basic Stance

-DENSO has established five policies, shared by all Group companies, based on the principle of open, fair, and transparent transactions.
+DENSO has established five policies, shared by all Group companies, based on the principle of appropriate transactions that are fair, transparent, and open.
 Accordingly, DENSO has made an explicit commitment to an “open door policy” that provides opportunities for suppliers to participate in its business in a fair manner without regard to national origin, company size, or previous transaction history.
 DENSO is also committed to undertaking efforts to realize mutual development by designating suppliers as equal business partners and to comply with Japan’s Act against Delay in Payment of Subcontract Proceeds, Etc. to Subcontractors and the laws and regulations of each country and region in which the Company is active.

 DENSO is open to all suppliers regardless of geographic location.

-DENSO procures the parts/materials with a low impact on the environment from suppliers with environmental consciousness.
+Accordingly, DENSO aims to procure parts and materials with a low impact on the environment from suppliers with environmental consciousness. -

 DENSO contributes to local communities as a good corporate citizen through globalization of its operations and the promotion of localization activities.